opiodaniel/family_savings_project/README.md

 # family_savings_project
-Family Savings — a Django + Tailwind web app for managing monthly family contributions and expenses, with role-based recording and member dashboards.
+Family Savings(youth project) — a Django + Tailwind web app for managing monthly family contributions and expenses, with role-based recording and member dashboards.